pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add code to the if/then-block that will switch the `Water` sprite's costume to `water_empty.png`, pause the code for ten seconds, and then switch its costume back to `water.png`.
+Add code to the if statement that will switch the `Water` sprite's costume to `water_empty.png`, pause the code for ten seconds, and then switch its costume back to `water.png`.

 {{< learner-task-help >}}